Paramount MYT

 Counterweight Safety Knob This knob is installed at the end of the counterweight shaft to prevent the counterweights from sliding off.

-Printed Paramount Software Quick Start The quick start guide helps get your software installed and serial numbers registered.
+Paramount Quick Start The printed quick start guide helps you get your mount up and going quickly.

 TheSky™ Universal